 What I have found to be effective is by having an accountability buddy or even more than one.
 Remember the “A” from the SMART method?
 A stands for “Agreed Upon” which means to involve your family or friends.

 This is where it comes in.
 When you set out goals for yourself, you should have someone or a group of people who are willing to check your progress.
 Ideally but not necessarily, they should have the same goals as yours so that you can do it together.
 This way, you’d feel more inclined to stick to your commitment plan because you’re surrounded by people who will encourage, support and kick your butt to take action once you feel like quitting.

 What's Your Goal or New Year's resolution this year?

 Now that you’ve seen an effective way of making your New Year’s Resolutions stick, comment below what your personal targets are for 2019 and let’s be accountable for each other’s goals!

 ” This cannot be the year of talking.
 Of wishing.
 Of wanting.
 This has to be the year, you get it done!”

 – Eric Thomas

-Honey, a proud WAHM, began her freelancing career in 2017 after “retiring” from 13 years as a BPO trainer.
+Honey, a proud WAHM, began her freelancing career in 2017 after “retiring” from the BPO as a trainer for more than 10 years .
 She is now a Social Media Specialist to premium clients and a SuperWoman who juggles between this role, being a mom, and a wife.